 Serves 8 (recipe can be easily halved)

-1 pound mixed mushrooms, such a bella, cremini, or shitake, sliced
+mixed mushrooms, such as bella, cremini, or shiitake, sliced

 Freshly ground black pepper

-1 (8-ounce) round of brie, rind removed and cut into 1/2-inch cubes
+(8-ounce) round of Brie, rind removed and cut into 1/2-inch cubes

 Kosher salt and freshly ground black pepper